These are the faces of some of the US coronavirus victims - KVIA

 Now, we’re learning who some of them were, what they did and what they were passionate about.

-The coronavirus doesn’t discriminate.
-Its victims include a former New York fire marshal who sprang into action on 9/11, a mother to six who was battling breast cancer, and four members of a New Jersey family.
+Those lost to the coronavirus include a former New York fire marshal who sprang into action on 9/11, a mother to six who was battling breast cancer, and four members of a New Jersey family.

 Here are some of their stories.